AlexeiYV/pc-pusher-new/README.md

 };
 ```

 There are 4 main settings.
-You can find first three values in PC, and last one is delay before request popup occurs.
+You can find **first three values in PC**, and last one is delay before request popup occurs.

 ## Callbacks API